 Design TeamSandeep Khosla, Amaresh Anand and Dhaval S.

-From the architect.
+Text description provided by the architects.
 The Park Hotel’s latest property in Hyderabad has a central theme of a contemporary palace and several designers from across the world were commissioned to design its varied spaces using the erstwhile Nizam of Hyderabad’s jewels as inspiration.

 Khosla Associates were commissioned to design the Hotel’s Spa “Aura” .